 ***prefer to watch a video review?
 Click here or scroll to the bottom ***

 How often do you deep condition (DC) your hair?
-For me it’s once a week.
+I DC once a week.
 The reason I DC weekly is because 4c hair is prone to dryness.
-Our bossy tightly spun coils make it hard for the natural oils produced by our body to flow all the way down our hair shaft.
-As a result dryness is a common problem among 4c Hair Chicks.
+Our bossy, tightly spun coils make it hard for the natural oils produced by our body to flow all the way down our hair shaft.
+As a result, dryness is a common problem among 4c Hair Chicks.

-Deep conditioning treatments help to lock moisture into your hair strands, so I’m always on the look out for deep conditioners that really get the job done.
-Trial and error has taught me that not all DCs are equal.
-Some DCs work wonders on my hair, others do nothing, and some actually have an adverse effect and dry out my hair.
+Deep conditioning treatments help lock moisture in your hair strands, so I’m always on the look out for deep conditioners that really get the job done.
+Trial and error taught me that not all DCs are equal.
+Some DCs work wonders on my hair, others do nothing, and some actually have an adverse effect and leave my hair dry.
 Because my DC results vary, I’m not married to one specific brand.
-Instead I have a running list of DCs that work on my hair and ones that don’t.
-Each weekend when hair wash time rolls around I pick a DC treatment from my “works” list and I treat my hair.
+That’s why I have a running list of DCs that work on my hair and ones that don’t.
+When hair wash time rolls around I pick a DC treatment from my “works” list and I treat my hair.

 As I grow my list of deep conditioner options I’ll be sharing my results via a post series called #4cHairDCs.
 To see all the posts from the series search this website for #4cHairDCs.